MaddyGuthridge/Universal-Controller-Script/docs/usage.md

 * Aftertouch is sent to the selected plugin if the plugin is a VST.

 * Pedals are sent to the selected plugin if the plugin is a VST.
-Otherwise, the hold pedal increases note length (the default behaviour in FL).
+Otherwise, the hold pedal increases note length (the default behavior in FL).

 ## Transport Controls